Mahender-Bollam/expense-tracker/README.md

 This Expense Tracker application help to track your daily life expensives and delete from existed expensives and If we want to modify data in any expensive we can do it.

 ### Features
-- Add expensive button
+- Gell All Expenses from the database
-- It dispalys total expensives amount
+- Add expensive  : Stores the expense to Database
-- Remove expensives from list
+- Edit Expense : Modify the expense with new values
-- Exit expensive properties.
+- Delete expensives from database

 ## Technologies Used
 - **TypeScript**